Deep Regression on Manifolds: A 3D Rotation Case Study: What makes a good differentiable mapping?

-To train a neural network to output representations on a $d$-dimensional manifold $Y$ through backpropagation, one should define a function $f: \bm{x} \in X \rightarrow f(\bm{x}) \in Y$ to map an existing intermediary representation $\bm{x}$ produced by the network and lying on a connected differentiable manifold $X$ (typically a feature vector of a Euclidean space $\mathbb{R}^n$) to an element $f(\bm{x})$ of $Y$.
-One can then define an arbitrary loss function $\mathcal{L} = \mathcal{L}(f(\bm{x}))$ on the manifold, and perform training as usual, \eg through iterative gradient-descent.
+To train a neural network to output representations on a $d$-dimensional manifold $Y$ through back-propagation, one can define a function $f: \bm{x} \in X \rightarrow f(\bm{x}) \in Y$ to map an existing intermediary representation $x$ produced by the network and lying on a connected differentiable manifold $X$ (typically a feature vector of a Euclidean space $\mathbb{R}^n$) to an element $f(x)$ of $Y$.
+One can then define an arbitrary loss function on the manifold, and perform training as usual, \eg through stochastic gradient-descent.
+The choice of a mapping function $f$ has an important impact on actual test performance (see section~\ref{sec:experiments} and \cite{zhou_continuity_2019, levinson_analysis_2020} for 3D rotations), and understanding what makes a good mapping for deep learning is therefore of great practical interest.

-For such mapping to allow proper gradient-based learning, it has to satisfy a set of properties, that we try to establish in this section.

-Zhou \etal~\cite{zhou_continuity_2019} notably states that $f$ should be surjective.
-They also propose a notion of \emph{continuity} that would be desirable, which consists in the existence of a continuous right inverse $g: Y \rightarrow X$.
-While such property seems desirable, it consists in our opinion in a very loose criterion.
-As an example, it is satisfied by the following function from the set of $3 \times 3$ matrices to the 3D rotation space $SO(3)$

-Yet such mapping is unlikely to be useful in practice, as it maps almost any input to the identity rotation and admits null derivatives almost everywhere.
+\paragraph{Prior work} The scope of traditional geometric deep learning literature focuses on processing data defined on non-Euclidean domain or on characterizing its underlying structure~\cite{bronstein_geometric_2017, cao_comprehensive_2020}, and therefore differs from ours.
+Zhou \etal~\cite{zhou_continuity_2019} recently considered the problem of mapping representations between different spaces and stated that a mapping $f$ should be surjective and satisfy a notion of ``\emph{continuity}'', consisting in the existence of a continuous right inverse $g: Y \rightarrow X$.
+While such property seems desirable, it consists in a very loose criterion.
+As an example, it is satisfied by the following function from the set of $3 \times 3$ matrices to the 3D rotation space: $ \bm{M} \in \mathcal{M}_{3,3}(\mathbb{R}) \rightarrow [\bm{M} \text{ if } \bm{M} \in SO(3), \bm{I} \text{ else}] $.
+Such mapping is unlikely to be useful for deep learning however, as it maps almost any input to the identity rotation and admits null derivatives almost everywhere.